Blue-Rabbit-Vet/data-integration-code-challenge/README.md

 }'

 # Technologies
-I chose the technologies that I did because I was most familiar with them and I thought that defined the work I have done most professionally.
+I chose the technologies that I did because I was most familiar with them and I thought that they defined the work I have done most professionally.
 I chose mongo because I thought it would be something fun to incorporate in the project that didn't add too much additional overhead.

 For the java side.
 I created a spring boot app that has both a Rest Controller to take calls from the frontend as well as a KafkaListener to listen to messages from the topic.